 “This is one of the boldest…most impossible things I’ve ever worked on in almost 40 years of being an Imagineer.
 And you know what?
 That’s what I love about it.
 This is not going to be a small attraction, it’s going to be game-changing.”

-What Parks is it Coming to?
+What Parks is it Located in?

 The Hollywood Studios version of Mickey and Minnie’s Runaway Railway is located in the old Chinese Theater, former home of The Great Movie Ride and park icon.
 This is located right at the end of Hollywood Boulevard.